soubhik9/Location-Extraction-From-Text/README.md

 with open(filename,encoding ="utf8") as my_file:
     text = my_file.read()

-#Tokenizing the words and Tagging them according to Parts-of-Speech
+# Tokenizing the words and Tagging them according to Parts-of-Speech
 tokens = nltk.wordpunct_tokenize(text)
 posTagged=pos_tag(tokens)
-#print(posTagged)
 tokens1=[]

-#Removing stopwords
+# Removing stopwords
 for w in tokens:
         if w not in stop_words:
             if w not in string.punctuation:
                 tokens1.append(w)
-print(tokens1)
 posTagged1=pos_tag(tokens1)

-#Advanced Filtration in order to accumulate the meaningful data as per requirement and eliminate the noisy data #
+# Advanced Filtration in order to accumulate the meaningful data as per requirement and eliminate the noisy data #
 all_wrd = [wrd.lower() for (wrd,tags) in posTagged if tags not in ('NNP','NNPS')]

-#Extracting Named Entity and their action
+# Extracting Named Entity and their action
 noun_vrb= [(wrd.lower(),tags) for (wrd,tags) in posTagged1 if tags in ('NNP','NNPS', 'VBZ','VBD')]

-#Implementing Bi-gram
+# Implementing Bi-gram
 finder2=BigramCollocationFinder.from_words((wrd,tags) for (wrd,tags) in noun_vrb)
 best_bigrams2=finder2.nbest(bigram_measures.raw_freq, 10000)